rize-network/app-studio-web/docs/app-studio.md

 ## VI.
 Conclusion

-Following these cursor rules will help maintain the quality, consistency, and developer experience of the App Studio library.
+Following these rules will help maintain the quality, consistency, and developer experience of the App Studio library.
 They provide a clear framework for building components that are robust, maintainable, and easy to integrate.
 Remember to prioritize consistency with existing patterns and continuously refine your understanding and application of these guidelines.